wolfiabot/Wolfia/frontend/README.md

 # Dashboard Dev Docs

-Some hints and documentation on how to develop the Wolfia Dashboard
+Some hints and documentation on how to develop the Wolfia web frontend

 ## How to start everything